gerhardt97/Peptides-membrane-interaction-analysis/README.md

-# Peptides-membrane-interaction-analysis
+# Codes used in peptides membrane interaction analysis
+## Environment:
-The codes in python files can only be run in the pylake environment.
+The codes in python files can only be run under the pylake environment.
 Pylake environment setting referred to https://lumicks-pylake.readthedocs.io/en/stable/install.html.
+python version : 3.9.16
-The MATLAB running version is MATLAB R2020b.
+MATLAB version : MATLAB R2020b

+## Acknowlegement:
+We'd like to thanks the application and data analysis engineers from LUMICKS and the guidline of lumicks.pylake.